zuozhenggh/learning-library/data-management-library/database/21c/fundamentals/introduction/intro-admin.md

 # Introduction

 This section of the workshop highlights enhancements in Oracle Database 21c to improve the security of passwords.

+Estimated Workshop Time: 60 minutes

+## Administration in Oracle Database 21c
 Starting in this release, the parameter to enable or disable password file case sensitivity is removed.
 All passwords in new password files are case-sensitive.

 Case-sensitive password files provide more security than older password files that are case insensitive.
 Oracle recommends that you use case-sensitive password files.
 However, upgraded password files from earlier Oracle Database releases can retain their original case-insensitivity.
 You can force your password files to be case-sensitive by migrating password files from one format to another.

-Estimated Workshop Time: 60 minutes

-## Administration in Oracle Database 21c
-Auth and Admin content here.

 ### Labs
 * Upgraded Password File Case Sensitivity